Sharice Davids: 2022

+2024

+In 2024, Davids won reelection to a fourth term by defeating Republican Prasanth Reddy by a margin of 53.4 to 42.6%.

 Tenure

 On December 18, 2019, Davids voted to impeach President Donald Trump and was the only person representing Kansas to do so.
 In March 2020, Davids quarantined herself for possible exposure to coronavirus.
 Before that, she had mostly switched her congressional office from physical to digital.

 Davids was named a vice-chair of the 2020 Democratic National Convention.

-As of November 2022, Davids had voted in line with Joe Biden's stated position 100% of the time.
+Davids voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.
+This results in a Biden Plus/Minus score of +10, indicating more support for Biden's priorities than would be expected given the makeup of her district.

 Davids voted for the America COMPETES Act of 2022, which passed on a party-line vote.
 The bill authorized billions of dollars of government spending on American manufacturing and scientific research in an effort to compete with China.
 Davids added an amendment to the legislation that would include small and medium-sized manufacturers in a $500 million pilot program for producing personal protective equipment and medical supplies.